ag-sanjjeev/mysql-notes/README.md

 By following these steps, you will gain a solid foundation in MySQL and be able to perform basic operations efficiently.

 ## Conclusion

 MySQL is a powerful relational database management system with a wide range of applications.
 This documentation provides a beginner-friendly guide to MySQL, covering essential concepts and operations.
 Whether you are a student, developer, or database administrator, this repository will help you understand and utilize MySQL effectively.

+Consider, this notes primarily made for educational purpose only.
+For practical and real-time implementation may vary.
+Consider double check with official [MySQL](https://www.mysql.com/) website and consult with experts opinion.

 ## Contributing